splunk/splunk-connect-for-syslog/docs/sources/McAfee/index.md

 connect:errno=9
 ```

-It means SC4S is not listening for encrypted syslog.
-Note that Docker can still map the port (as may be seen by netstat) from the host to the container, even if the container is not able to receive a connection.
+it means SC4S is not listening for encrypted syslog.
+Note that a `netstat` may show the port open, but it is not accepting encrypted traffic as configured.

-It may take several minutes for the syslog option to be available in the registered servers dropdown.
+It may take several minutes for the syslog option to be available in the `registered servers` dropdown.

 ### Verification